zzeekk/generic-referencedata-editor/README.md

 * run server: `node serve.cjs`
 * open "https://localhost:<port>" in browser, choose Provider BitbucketServer

+Side note: with Azure Function App its possible to easily deploy managed Azure Functions, which could be used as backend api for forwarding requests.
+An example is included in Azurefunc.tgz.

 ## Build
 * make sure nodejs & npm are installed
 * clone git repository